tengmx/rnaseqcomp/README.md

-is currently difficult to evaluate the performance of the best method, due in part to the high costs of running assessment experiments as well as the computational requirements of running these algorithms. **rnaseqcomp** package a series of statistical summaries and data visualization techniques to evaluate the performance of transcript quantification.
+is currently difficult to evaluate the performance of the best method, due in part to the high costs of running assessment experiments as well as the computational requirements of running these algorithms. **rnaseqcomp** package provides a series of statistical summaries and data visualization techniques to evaluate the performance of such quantification.

 ### Installation